Home Blog Learn

 What is Layer-1 in Blockchain?

-Combined, these layers contribute to the overall scalability and functionality of blockchain ecosystems.
+Combined, these layers contribute to blockchain ecosystems’ overall scalability and functionality.

 Layer-1 scaling

-Increased throughput is achieved by augmenting block size or reducing block time.
+Normally, you can increase throughput by changing block size or reducing block time.

-By increasing the block size, a blockchain can include more transactions in each block, thereby increasing the overall transaction capacity.
+1. Increasing the block size means you can include more transactions in each block, increasing overall transaction capacity.

-Reducing block time means blocks are created more frequently, allowing for more transactions to be processed in a given period.
+2. Reducing block time means optimizing block creation speed, which allows for more transactions to be processed in a given period.

-Ethereum’s transition from Proof of Work (PoW) to Proof of Stake (PoS) with Ethereum 2.0 aims to significantly enhance scalability and efficiency.
+Ethereum’s transition from Proof of Work (PoW) to Proof of Stake (PoS) with Ethereum 2.0 aimed to significantly enhance scalability and efficiency while maintaining decentralization.
+However, its effectiveness is still up for debate.

 What is Layer-1 Sharding?

-This parallel processing significantly increases the overall transaction speed and throughput of the network.
+1. Parallel Processing.
+Shards operate concurrently, processing transactions in parallel.
+This significantly increases the overall transaction speed and throughput of the network.

-Data related to consensus and the ledger state is distributed across the different shards.
+2. Distribution of Data.
+Data related to consensus and the ledger state is distributed across the shards.
+So, each shard is responsible for validating a subset of transactions independently, preventing losses.

-By decentralizing processing tasks across shards, the network can handle more transactions at once.
+4. Transaction Speed.
+By decentralizing processing tasks across shards, the network can handle more transactions at the same time.

 Layer 1 Blockchain Examples